devadvance/devadvance.github.io/_posts/2021-12-18-redragon-k552-mod.md

 There are likely other—perhaps better—ways to categorize the keyboard experience, but let's work with this for now!

-I decided to start with this medium-low cost keyboard and try to improve it based on mods I've performed on other keyboards, as well as one that I've never done before.
+I decided to start with this medium-low cost keyboard and to try to improve it based on mods I've performed on other keyboards, as well as one that I've never done before.
 Note: I'm describing this as medium-low cost as there are certainly less expensive keyboards (e.g., $10) and way more expensive keyboards ($200-2000+).

 ## Starting point